Forgiving someone isn’t always easy.

 6. Let go of your expectations.

-One reason why we find it difficult to forgive someone is because we expect them to do what we want.
+One reason why we find it difficult to forgive someone is that we expect them to do what we want.

 - He should apologize to me first.